RamboGj/artemis/README.md

 ### `useSend` - UNDER TESTING

-The `useSend` hook returns function that send near from your connected wallet to another specified near account.
+The `useSend` hook returns a function that send near from your connected wallet to another specified near account.

 #### Building...